LumIT-Automation/index/README.md

 If needed, associate one or more AD groups to the superadmin user: set the SUPERADMIN_IDENTITY_AD_GROUPS list variable in /var/lib/containers/storage/volumes/sso/_data/settings.py with the DNs of these groups (again, restart the automation-interface-sso-container.service).

+If ldaps is needed, you can save the corresponding certifiacte (crt format) in /var/lib/containers/storage/volumes/sso-cacerts/_data/ (root, 644) (again, restart the automation-interface-sso-container.service).

 **CentOS/Red Hat**

 Tested on CentOS 8 (R.I.P.) and Red Hat 8.